-Supervisory Community Supervision Officers (SCSO)

-- Provide oversight of the DNA sample collection process on assigned cases, where required. - Review and submit offender DNA sample collection refusal packets to OGC for legal review and submission to the USAO-DC for a prosecution determination.

-Office of Procurement (OP)

-- Manages and oversees the DNA sample collection contract solicitation and award. - Assists the Contracting Officer Representative to ensure that the DNA sample collection contractor performs the services in compliance with the contract terms and requirements.

-Office of Information Technology (OIT)

-Creates a mechanism within SMART to compare the court records to identify and flag those cases that meet the federal and D.C. qualifying offenses that are furnished by OGC.

-Office of the General Counsel (OGC)

-- Reviews and makes the sample collection determination on misdemeanor cases flagged by RAP or CSOs for offender DNA sample collection. - Reviews and forwards offender DNA sample collection refusal packets to the United States Attorney's Office for the District of Columbia (USAO-DC) for possible prosecution. - Maintains a log of all offenders referred to the USAO-DC for prosecution, including referral status and disposition. - Maintains communication with the USAO-DC until a prosecution determination is reached, or if prosecuted, until a verdict is reached. - Notifies the CSO and the SCSO of the USAO-DC's prosecution determination or the case outcome.
+Supervisory Community Supervision Officers (SCSO) Provide oversight of the DNA sample collection process on assigned cases, where required.
+Review and submit supervisee DNA sample collection refusal packets to OGC for legal review and submission to the USAO-DC for a prosecution determination.
+Office of Procurement (OP) Manages and oversees the DNA sample collection contract solicitation and award.
+Assists the Contracting Officer Representative in ensuring that the DNA sample collection contractor performs the services in compliance with the contract terms and requirements.
+Office of Information Technology (OIT) • Creates a mechanism within SMART to compare court records to identify and flag those cases that meet the federal and DC qualifying offenses that are furnished by OGC.
+Office of the General Counsel (OGC) Reviews and makes the sample collection determination on misdemeanor cases flagged by RAP or CSOs for supervisee DNA sample collection.
+Reviews and forwards supervisee DNA sample collection refusal packets to the United States Attorney's Office for the District of Columbia (USAO-DC) for possible prosecution.
+Maintains a log of all supervisees referred to the USAO-DC for prosecution, including referral status and disposition.
+Maintains communication with the USAO-DC until a prosecution determination is reached, or if prosecuted, until a verdict is reached.
+Notifies the CSO and the SCSO of the USAO-DC's prosecution determination or the case outcome.
+Agency Director • Sets the Agency's DNA sample collection policy.